 - ½ cup coconut flakes

 Made with wholesome, nourishing ingredients for postpartum replenishment, these Zucchini Banana Baked Oatmeal Cups are an easy grab-and-go breakfast (or snack) option.
-Pair with some breakfast sausage patties for a savory side and a boost in protein too.
+Pair with some breakfast sausage patties for a savory side and a protein boost, too.